CosmWasm/docs-deprecated/docs/05-actor-model/idea.md

-However to split the work between contracts themselves, there is a need to communicate between them, so if one contract is responsible for management group membership, it is possible to call its functionality from other contract.
+However to split the work between contracts themselves, there is a need to communicate between them, so if one contract is responsible for management group membership, it is possible to call its functionality from another contract.

 The traditional way to solve this problem in SW engineering is to model services as functions which would be called with some RPC mechanism, and return its result as a response.
-As this approach looks nice, it creates sort of problems, in particular with shared state consistency.
+Even though this approach looks nice, it creates sort of problems, in particular with shared state consistency.

 The other approach which is far more popular in business level modeling